These are the best games available on the Oculus Quest 2

 Step into the ring against AI or human opponents and use your brain as much as your arms to strike down foes in a game that has some of the best combat and multiplayer we've seen on the Quest.
 In Ironlights, you challenge your enemies as a variety of classes, each of which uses a different weapon combination.
 To prevent you from just wildly swiping at enemies as fast as possible, your weapon breaks every time you use it, so you have to strategically strike without leaving yourself vulnerable.

 In our Ironlights review, we praised the game for its balanced classes and stressful combat.
-You'll start with single-player matches against AI to master your techniques, but once you start playing multiplayer, the difficulty level spikes.
-People are much harder to trick, while the AI is more prone to falling for feints.
-Still, we appreciate that the game lets you fight AI opponents to stay fresh while you wait for PvP duels, the true meat and potatoes of the game.
+You'll start with single-player matches against AI to master your techniques, but the difficulty level spikes once you start playing multiplayer.
+People are much harder to trick, while AI is more prone to falling for feints.
+Still, we appreciate that the game lets you fight AI opponents to stay fresh while you wait for PvP duels, the true meat-and-potatoes of the game.

 As someone who grew up trying to master different fictional lightsaber fighting techniques, Ironlights gives me the one-on-one dueling that I wish Vader Immortal had.
 I'm sure I look ridiculous swiping and posing while trying to outsmart my arena rival, but successful hits and blocks make me feel like a medieval swordsman, which is really what matters.

 Before buying, make sure that you have plenty of space to move around the virtual arena.
-If you stand in one place, certain classes can exploit this and attack with longer range weapons, making it hard for you to counter-attack.
+If you stand in one place, certain classes can exploit this and attack with longer-range weapons, making it hard for you to counter-attack.
 Our other recommendation is to get active on the Ironlights Discord server, where players like to put together tournaments and compare techniques. —Michael Hicks

 Pixel Ripped 1995